Best time to visit Laos

 November is no longer wet but rivers are still full from the recent rainfall – time to mosey along the country’s waterways.
 Adventures outdoors, such as trekking, tubing and swimming are really picking up, and comfortable temperatures make sightseeing and temple-hopping – and exploring in general, highly enjoyable.

-Laos festivals are an explosion of colour, where parades, games, music and dancing are all accompanied by copious amounts of lào-láo (a fiery rice alcohol).
+Laos festivals are an explosion of color, where parades, games, music and dancing are all accompanied by copious amounts of lào-láo (a fiery rice alcohol).
 If you happen to be in a town or village that is gearing up for a festival, consider staying in the area for a bit longer to enjoy the festivities.
 In rural areas especially, a festival can transform an entire village into a wild, week-long party.

 Because the Lao calendar is dictated by both solar and lunar rhythms, the dates of festivals change from year to year and, even just a few days prior to a parade or boat race, there is sometimes confusion over exactly when it will take place.
 For the local people this is not really a problem, as the days leading up to and immediately following large festivals are equally packed with celebrations.
 Read our lowdown on Laos’s annual events to help you plan the best time to visit Laos.